 The second step is the first sentence found in the body of your email.
 As a rule, always include a greeting, and always include the name of your intended recipient.
 This not only is proper etiquette and a display of respect, it also presents immediate assurance that the email is where it should be.

 The third step is the body content of your email.
 As a rule, don’t write it in an email if you wouldn’t say it over the phone.
 Show respect for the reader’s time; be brief.
 Read the email out loud before sending.
 What is the anticipated response?
 If a response is expected, be sure to ask for it, and define the timeline.
 Never assume.

 Ineffective Body Copy: “Right.
 But I can’t help thinking every time I see her that she needs to send that item back to its owner.
 I remember when I used to have one of those, and my mom always told me it looked awful and was a nuisance, and I can’t stand looking at it.
 Anyway, the rules are in the box.
 Take a look.”

 Improved Body Copy: “The rules are in your inbox.
 Please read them and respond before the end of the day.”

 Likewise, understand email is not private when you are at work.

 Developing the Proper Email Style & Tone

 Your email writing style will vary according to the situation.
 Ask yourself, “In what capacity am I writing?”
-Are you writing as an employee?
-Are you writing as a business prospect?
-Are you a boss, a customer, or a partner?
+Are you writing as an employee, as a business prospect or are you a boss, a customer, or a partner?
 Remember, in business, all business email is business email.
 Assume your correct professional position each time you write an email.
 It is best to avoid being too casual.
 Judith Kallos of NetManners.com says, “Never assume a position of informality in your business e-mail…for commercial/business reasons, one should communicate as if e-mail is on their company letterhead at all times.
 This is your business’s image you are branding.”